1x-eng/blog/content/posts/we-have-a-problem.md

 Let me double click on the last part - `non-existent problems`.
 Most complicated or broken software is not designed to be overly complex or dysfunctional.
 It’s just designed to do something other than its intended purpose.

-Consider a situation where you are a `<fancy title here>` developer working in a media company that runs a podcasting platform.
+Consider a situation where you are a `<fancy title here>` developer working in a media company that runs a music streaming platform.
 They need a custom backend system that can handle the delivery of music albums, videos, and blogs, generate advertising revenue, and sell promotional products.

 The system's requirements might include: